 Campaigning for a fairer, more efficient asylum system in the UK.

-We’re economical – over 80% of the money we raise goes to our clients.
-Our funding comes from charitable trusts and our own fund-raising activities.http://swvg-refugees.org.uk/our-history/
+We’re economical – around three-quarters of the funds we raise are used to provide resources for asylum seekers and refugees.
+Our funding comes from charitable trusts and our own fundraising activities.

-We’re volunteer-led – we pay for just 25 hours per week administrative assistance, and everything else is done by volunteers
+We’re volunteer-led – we pay for just 26 hours per week administrative assistance, and everything else is done by volunteers.

-We’re practical – Our ASSIST scheme provides modest financial support (typically weekly payments for a basic room and subsistence) for a limited period to some 50 destitute asylum seekers a year.
-It accounts for around 75% of our annual expenditure.
-Our Legal Justice Project gives us access to specialist advice from a top immigration solicitor who also gives us regular training on changes in Immigration legislation
+We’re practical – Our ASSIST scheme provides modest financial support for a limited period to some 25 destitute asylum seekers in Southampton a year.
+We manage a hostel for homeless asylum seekers while they gather evidence towards their claim.
+The ASSIST scheme accounts for around 50% of our annual expenditure.
+We have access to specialist advice from a top immigration solicitor who also gives us regular training on changes in immigration legislation.

-No UK asylum seeker should be forced into danger or destitution.
+no one seeking asylum in the UK should be forced into danger or destitution; and